Published on February 20th, 2018 | by Danielle Williams

 Tap into Maple.

 The Tap into Maple Festival is in Simcoe County right in the heart of Ontario’s Lake Country.
 The festival features a special route and is the perfect place to celebrate, smell, taste and shop all things maple.
-At different stops around the region, visitors get to explore and experience local maple syrup, history, maple products and several events like the Casino Rama Resort Maple Festival, Shaw’s Sugar Bush, the Orillia Farmers Market Maple Day and so much more.
+At different stops around the region, visitors get to explore and experience local maple syrup, history, maple products and several events like Shaw’s Sugar Bush, the Orillia Farmers Market Maple Day on April, 16 and so much more.
 It’s the sweetest route in Ontario to get your senses flowing and your mouth watering for maple treats.
 Plus you can book a Maple Getaway package.
 Check out the Tap into Maple Festival site for more details.

 Purple Woods Maple Syrup Festival.